Homecoming: High school

 Homecomings are rare in Canada, and typically only take place in high schools situated in the east of the country.
 Newmarket High School, London South Collegiate Institute, Banting Memorial High School, Earl Haig Secondary School and St. Michael's College School are examples of schools in Ontario known to arrange homecomings.
 Upper Canada College also has a longstanding homecoming tradition, although the event is referred to as "A-Day" (Association Day).
 St. Thomas More Collegiate in Burnaby, British Columbia hosts a Homecoming Event on the third Saturday of September and New Westminster Secondary School hosts a Homecoming Event on the fourth Saturday of September.

 University

 Some universities in Canada are also known to host Homecomings, although these are rarely as high profile as in the United States.
 They generally take place in September.
 Universities such as The University of Guelph, Western University, Concordia University, Queen's University, and The University of British Columbia have hosted homecomings in the past.

-Unsanctioned street parties in celebration of Homecoming weekend, known colloquially as "hoco", occur every year at Queen's University, Wilfred Laurier University, McMaster University, Dalhousie University, and the University of Western Ontario.
+Unsanctioned street parties in celebration of Homecoming weekend, known colloquially as "hoco", occur every year at Queen's University, Wilfrid Laurier University, McMaster University, Dalhousie University, and the University of Western Ontario.
 When the date of homecoming lands on reading week, an unsanctioned party known as "foco", or "fake homecoming" will occur instead.